Buying real estate in Ireland?

 What's the realistic monthly owner budget in Ireland right now?

-The monthly cost that tends to vary the most in Ireland is the apartment service charge, which depends on the building's age, the number of shared amenities, the quality of management, and whether the sinking fund is adequately funded or requires special levies for major repairs.
+The cost that varies the most in Ireland is the apartment service charge, because it depends on the building's age, the range of shared amenities, how well the sinking fund is managed, and whether any special levies are needed for major repairs.

 You can see how this budget affect your gross and rental yields in Ireland here.